kimking86/k8s-enhancements/keps/sig-network/2104-reworking-kube-proxy-architecture/README.md

 The proxy will never send a partial state, only full states.
 This means it waits to have all its Kubernetes watchers sync'ed before going to Rev 1.

-The first NextItem in the stream will be the state info required for the next polling call, and any subsequent item will be an actual state object.
+The first OpItem in the stream will be the state info required for the next polling call, and any subsequent item will be an actual state object.
 The stream is closed when the full state has been sent.